Skip to main content

 }

-If we only add new classes like below, it will not work because it has the same level of specificity than the default dark variant.
+If we only add new classes like below, it will not work because it has the same level of specificity as the default dark variant.

 .example {